 Hamakua Macadamia Nut Farm Wrap Up

 We thought the Hamakua Macadamia Nut Factory was a really fun stop on our drive around the Big Island of Hawaii.
-It’s a pretty short drive from Waikoloa.
+It’s a pretty short drive from Waikoloa and is one of the best macadamia nut factory Big Island offers.

 If you’re heading back to Kona with kids, take the road leading up to Waimea.
 They have a really awesome playground where kids can get some wiggles out.
 Plus, the weather is much cooler up there if you need a break from the heat.